Karaka-Management/User-Guide/maintenance/updates_patches.md

 ## Automatic Updates

 Automatic updates can be activated in the application settings.
 In order use automatic updates either Cron or Windows Task Scheduler is required.
-Updates can be pulled in a custom defined interval thus allowing to perform updates at times with low application load to minimize user interuption.
+Updates can be pulled in a custom defined interval thus allowing to perform updates at times with low application load to minimize user interruption.

 ## Security Ratings